The simplest way to make a narcissist jealous and envious is to post happy, radiant pictures of you and have your friends “like/love/wow” those.

 Cultivate genuine happiness within yourself and let it radiate through your actions.
 This will stir up envy in the narcissist.

 Actually, narcissists cannot tolerate your happiness.
-They always try to destroy your joy and peace.
+They will always try to destroy your joy and peace.

 Let’s say you’ve had a wonderful evening with your friends.
 That same night, the narcissist could interrupt your sleep at 3 AM, just to complain that your loud snoring woke them up.